sumanyurosha/spoj-first30/README.md

   4. I encountered an interesting problem today, COINS!
 Well it is a dp problem but I didn't understand the dp part in it and just solved using my conventional approach.
 The trick was to pre-compute values till 10^8 and use those values to calculate answers till 10^9 by using recursion.
     **I need to understand a lot more about dp**
+  5. I Solved problem ACODE and found it really very interesting one.
+A very famous saying in Dynamic Programming is, "If you don't remember the past, you are condemned to repeat it".
+This statement justifies DP very well.
+DP is all about breaking a problem into sub problems and finding the overlapping solutions for it.
+Happy to solve it, now will look forward to more such problems.